In this post I am sharing an old fashioned Southern favorite recipe for Hot Water Cornbread.

 What makes cornmeal a staple ingredient?
 I suppose because it is so versatile.
 You can use cornmeal to make a cake of cornbread, a crispy coating for fried foods, in dessert type recipes or for crispy pan fried hot water cornbread.
 Of course no Southern holiday would be complete without a side of cornbread dressing.

 You may also hear hot water cornbread referred to as hoe cakes, corn cakes or cornbread fritters.
-There are also variations, simple changes really, in how hot water cornbread is cooked which can make it something else.
+There are also variations, simple changes really, in how easy skillet bread is cooked which can make it something else.
 Two such variations would be lace cornbread or corn pone.

-I’ve heard that hot water cornbread would have been considered an everyday type of cornbread since it was basic with minimal ingredients.
+I’ve heard that hot water cornbread would have been considered an everyday type of bread for the dinner table since it was basic with minimal ingredients.
 The cake of cornbread made with buttermilk and eggs today would have been thought of as fancy, or company, cornbread.

 How Water Cornbread without Shortening